• Skip to main content

 Process Models

+What is a process model?
 A process model describes the flow of work or activities, usually in a graphic format, that contribute to accomplishing a specific goal.
 Process models are typically used to represent and analyze a series of activities that occur repeatedly and on a regular basis.
-Process models model the flow of work in or between people and departments in an organization, or the flow of activities in a computer system or application.
-The models have a clear beginning and end, intended outcome, order of activities, and different results based on the decisions that you make through the course of the process.
+Process models can be used to model …

 Read moreProcess Models